Home » Symptoms » Dog Symptoms A-Z » Muscle Pain

 - Systemic Lupus Erythematosus, SLE (Chronic Autoimmune Disease)

-- Von Willebrand Syndrome (Von Willebrand Blood Clotting Disorder)
+- Von Willebrand Syndrome (Von Willebrand blood coagulation disorder)

 Basics and possible causes

-Dogs, like humans, can suffer from muscle pain for various reasons.
-A common cause is physical overexertion, which occurs when a dog engages in more physical activity than it is accustomed to or able to handle.
+Dogs, like people, can experience muscle pain for a variety of reasons.
+A common cause is physical overexertion, which occurs when a dog does more physical activity than it is used to or can handle.
 This can lead to muscle strains or tears.

-In addition, injuries, such as falls or accidents, can directly lead to muscle damage.
-Inflammatory conditions such as myositis, in which the muscles themselves are inflamed, can also cause pain.
+In addition, injuries such as falls or accidents can directly cause muscle damage.
+Inflammatory conditions such as myositis, where the muscles themselves are inflamed, can also cause pain.
 Another cause can be musculoskeletal disorders such as arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
-There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis. or ligament damage, which lead to secondary muscle pain as the dog tries to compensate with other muscles.
+There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis. or ligament injuries, which can lead to muscle pain secondarily because the dog tries to compensate with other muscles.

 Typical accompanying symptoms